 As well, while waterfalls are absolutely beautiful, they can also be dangerous.
 Never put your life or any other’s in danger in the quest for an ‘epic selfie’.
 Too many times people have been rope rescued due to carelessness.
 This leads to fencing or eventually, areas being shut down entirely.
 Don’t be the reason this happens.
 Always wear proper hiking gear, let someone know where you are (or better yet, hike with a buddy!), and don’t hike after dark.

 Now, what are you waiting for?!
 Get planning an adventure with some of these Hamilton hikes!
 Which of these beauties do you think are the best waterfalls in Hamilton?
-I think you need to visit them all before you decide!
+Would you dare say some of them are the best waterfalls in Ontario?
+I think you need to visit them all before you decide and I’d love to hear which ones you’d crown as the best Hamilton waterfalls.

 If you’re looking to make the most of your time in Hamilton…